PART 33: JULIE’S SECRET

 It was Corry’s voice.
 Julie looked up from her lunch, vaguely aware of everyone else in the cafeteria edging away from their position.

 The brunette allowed herself a tiny smile.
 “Yes,” she answered quietly.
 “You win.
-Do whatever you like now.
+Do whatever you like now, Corry.
 Thank you.”

-Whatever response Corry had been expecting, she supposed it hadn’t been that.
+Regrettably, Corry turned out to be something of a sore winner.
+At the least, whatever response Corry had been expecting, Julie supposed it hadn’t been that.
 The redhead glanced around the area briefly, perhaps wondering whether he’d come to the right table.
 “You… you wanted to have your network of deceit exposed to the entire school?” he said, incredulous.

 Julie shrugged.
 “When you put it that way, no,” she admitted.
 “However, what’s done is done.
 So you win.
 Though I will say that when you calculated out the number of my voluntary followers on that flyer?
 You overestimated by about five percent.”
 She placed a forkful of salad into her mouth.

 Corry’s eyebrow twitched.
 “You’re planning something.
-You already have retaliation in mind.”
+You already have retaliation in mind.
+What’s your game, LaMille?”

 “Let them come,” Julie countered.
 “It can’t happen overnight.
 They’ll need at least a few days to get themselves organized.”